FOSSEE/sees/versionControl/handOut.rst

 To start a new repository hg uses *"init"*: ::

-   $ mkdir newRepo
+   $ mkdir feviCol
-   $ cd newRepo/
+   $ cd feviCol/
-   $ cp ../Desktop/handOut.rst .
+   $ echo "print 'Yeh Fevicol ka Majboot jod hai!'" > feviStick.py
    $ ls -a
-   .  ..  handOut.rst
+   .  ..  feviStick.py
    $ hg init
    $ ls -a
-   .  ..  handOut.rst  .hg
+   .  ..  feviStick.py  .hg

 *.hg* directory indicates that this new dir is now a repo.This is where Mercurial keeps all of its metadata for the repository.The contents of the .hg directory and its subdirectories are private to Mercurial.
 Rest all files are for the user to use them as they pleases.